espruino/EspruinoDocs/info/Saving.md

 `Save on Send` (in the Communications section of the IDE) has three settings:

 * `No` - code is uploaded to RAM, but can be saved with `save()` (as above). `RAM` is displayed below the upload icon.
-* `Yes` - JavaScript code is saved to flash and loaded even after boot. `Flash` is displayed below the upload icon.
+* `Yes` - JavaScript code is saved to flash and loaded at boot time. `Flash` is displayed below the upload icon.
 If `reset()` is called, Espruino will remove all code from RAM and will not execute the saved JS code.
-This saved your JS code to a file [in Storage](https://www.espruino.com/Reference#Storage) called `.bootcde`.
+This saves your JS code to a file [in Storage](https://www.espruino.com/Reference#Storage) called `.bootcde`.
-* `Yes, execute even after reset()` - JavaScript code is saved to flash and loaded even after boot. `⚠Flash` is displayed below the upload icon.
-If `reset()` is called, Espruino will remove all `save()`d code from RAM, but will still execute the JS code that you saved.
+* (deprecated) `Yes, execute even after reset()` - JavaScript code is saved to flash and loaded even after boot. `⚠Flash` is displayed below the upload icon.
+If `reset()` is called, Espruino will remove all `save()`d code from RAM, but *will still execute the JS code that you saved*.
 See the 'Both Options' section.
-This saved your JS code to a file [in Storage](https://www.espruino.com/Reference#Storage) called `.bootrst`.
+This saves your JS code to a file [in Storage](https://www.espruino.com/Reference#Storage) called `.bootrst`. **We've now removed this option from the Web IDE** as it is dangerous and is almost certainly not what is required in 99% of cases.
+If you still wish to use it, you can choose to save to Storage as `.bootrst`.

 To remove any code saved with `Save on Send`, simply call `E.setBootCode()` with no arguments.